totalspectrum/spin2cpp/doc/c.md

 #### Name Spaces

-The namespaces for types and variable names are not separated as they should be, so some C code that uses the same identifiers for types and variables or struct members may not work properly.
+The namespaces for types and variable names are not seperated as they should be, so some C code that uses the same identifiers for types and variables or struct members may not work properly.

 #### Doubles

 The `double` type is implemented as a 32 bit IEEE single precision float (the same as `float`).
 This doesn't meet the requirements in the C99 and later standards for the range available for double.

-#### long long

-The 64 bit integer type ("long long") is only partially implemented at this time, and does not work properly.

 #### Designated initializers

-C99 desginated initializers are supported only in their simplest form, that is, for only one level of initializer.
+C99 designated initializers are supported only in their simplest form, that is, for only one level of initializer.
 So for example a statement like:
 ```
   struct point c = { .x = 1, .y = 2 };
 ```